Adjustment of Status Checklist

 What Is Included With an AOS Checklist?

-What materials do you require when completing an adjustment of status or AOS checklist?
-Much like with any immigration process, it helps to be totally prepared prior to submitting any forms.
+What documents are needed when completing an adjustment of status or AOS checklist?
+Much like with any immigration process, it helps to be totally prepared before submitting any forms.

 Below is a list of documents you will likely require, but be sure to follow the most up-to-date instructions from USCIS or your immigration attorney.